jimmychu0807/semaphore-msa-modules/README.md

 forge test
 ```

+## Development Notes

+- Within the validator contract context, the msg.sender is either the **smart account** contract, or the bundler.
+It is never the EOA that own ther smart acct, the original intender of the smart account.

 ## Contributing

 For feature or change requests, feel free to open a PR, start a discussion or get in touch with us.